 Mental health residential treatment centers are licensed under s.
 394.875, F.S.
-Long-term residential facilities include facilities for adult residential treatment and resident treatment centers for children and adolescents.1
+Long-term residential facilities include facilities for residential treatment [for adults] and resident treatment centers for children and adolescents.1

-The purpose of a residential treatment facility is to be part of a comprehensive treatment program for mentally ill individuals in a community-based residential setting.2 A mental health residential treatment facility must provide a long-term, homelike residential environment that provides care, support, assistance, and limited supervision in daily living to adults diagnosed with a serious and persistent major mental illness who do not have another primary residence.
+The purpose of a residential treatment facility is to be part of a comprehensive treatment program for mentally ill individuals in a community-based residential setting.
+A mental health residential treatment facility must provide a long term, homelike residential environment that provides care, support, assistance and limited supervision in daily living to adults diagnosed with a serious and persistent major mental illness who do not have another primary residence.
 The average length of stay must be 60 days or longer.
 Residential treatment centers are divided into five licensure classifications, referred to as levels.
 The level designation depends upon the functional capabilities of the residents and the care and supervision needed by those residents.
-Different regulatory standards apply to each level.3
+Different regulatory standards apply to each level.

-The purpose of a residential treatment center for children and adolescents is to provide mental health assessment and treatment services to children and adolescents who are experiencing an acute mental or emotional crisis, have a serious emotional disturbance or mental illness,4 or have an emotional disturbance.^{5,6} Children may be admitted through the mental health system or through the protective custody provisions in ch.
-39, F.S.7 Similar residential settings include therapeutic group homes.
-The DCF, in consultation with the AHCA, has adopted rules governing a residential treatment center for children and adolescents which specify licensure standards for: admission; length of stay; program and staffing; discharge and discharge planning; treatment
+The purpose of a residential treatment center for children and adolescents is to provide mental health assessment and treatment services to children and adolescents who are experiencing an acute mental or emotional crisis, have a serious emotional disturbance or mental illness, or have an emotional disturbance.
+Children may be admitted through the mental health system or through the protective custody provisions in ch.
+39, F.S.
+Similar residential settings include therapeutic group homes.
+The department, in consultation with the agency, has adopted rules governing a residential treatment center for children and adolescents which specify licensure standards for: admission; length of stay; program and staffing; discharge and discharge planning; treatment planning; seclusion, restraints and time-out; rights of patients; use of psychotropic medications; and standards for the operation of such facilities.